kyma-project/kyma/resources/remote-environments/README.md

 ## Details

-This directory contains the Helm chart for the Gateway Service.
+This directory contains the Helm chart for the Gateway Service and all of the Ingresses required to access Application Connector services in the context of the created Remote Environment.
 A single instance of the Gateway Service allows to connect a single external solution to Kyma.
 Such connection is represented by a Remote Environment.

 ### Customize the Gateway Service installation